When will profit figures differ between cash and accrual accounting?

 Prepare for the SACE Stage 2 Accounting Exam.
 Test your knowledge with flashcards and multiple choice questions, with hints and explanations for each question.
 Get ready to excel!

-Profit figures differ between cash and accrual accounting during the accounting period because these two methods recognize income and expenses at different times.
+Profit figures will differ between cash and accrual accounting during the accounting period because these two methods recognize transactions differently.

-In cash accounting, revenues are recognized when cash is received, and expenses are recognized when cash is paid.
-This means that if a sale is made on credit, it won't be recorded as revenue until the cash is actually received.
-Similarly, if a company incurs an expense but hasn’t yet paid it, the expense will are not recognized until the cash payment occurs.
+In cash accounting, revenues and expenses are recorded only when cash is received or paid.
+This means that if a sale is made but not paid for at the time, it won't be recorded as revenue until the cash is actually received.
+Similarly, expenses are only recorded when cash is spent, regardless of when the services or goods were consumed.

 Subscribe